As a leading food and drink packaging supplier, we’ve worked alongside many brands to provide solutions for a variety of products.

 To see the type of waste accepted into this programme or to find your nearest drop-off location, view the interactive map here.

 TerraCycle and Hovis have partnered to create a free recycling programme for bread bags.

 The Bread Bag Recycling Programme currently has 798 participating drop-off locations across the UK.
 Use the interactive map here to find your nearest.

 Like the above, the bags are then shredded, washed and pelletized.
 These pellets can also be used for a number of moulded rigid plastic products and films for products.

 Click here to learn more about the recycling process.

-TerraCycle have a number of programmes available for a variety of cupboard foods.
+TerraCycle has a number of programmes available for a variety of cupboard foods.
 These include The KP Snacks® Nuts, Popcorn, Crisps and Pretzels Packet Recycling Programme, The Pladis Biscuits and Snacks Recycling Programme and The Crisp Packet Recycling Scheme.

 The crisp packet recycling scheme is now the largest and fastest-growing scheme of its type in the UK, with more than 1,900 public drop-off locations nationwide.
 In fact, there is a public drop-off location within 4 miles of 80% of UK households – find your local one here.

-All programmes are free, all you have to do is follow the above links to find your nearest drop off location and see the appropriate waste streams.
+All programmes are free, all you have to do is follow the above links to find your nearest drop-off location and see the appropriate waste streams.